waimea-hwstringer/200assessment/docs/Design.md

 The level of IT knowledge that users may have will vary greatly.
 This means that the website must be easy to navigate & use.

+My sister will also be an end user as she will use the site to view the orders that have been placed.

 ### Proposed Solution

 To help my sister deal with the growing size & capabilities of her cake business, I will produce a website that allows customers to place a custom order for a cake, and allows my sister to view a list of the orders that have been placed.